ZhgChg.Li

 needs: [build]

-# Only deploy if successful
+# Deploy only if successful

 if: ${{ always() && needs.deploy.result == 'success' }}